Stan0v/Martian-Robots/README.md

 Also we need database to store information about grids and robots as this is expensive equipement Unit tests have been made in basic form and must be expanded Client application has not been developed
+Also refactoring could be made already in some places due to fast code development

 Timings:
 1. Coordination of customer requirements and technical specifications - 1 day